-Let’s now look at the specific requirements some countries and states in US regarding the use of snow chains.
+Let’s now look at the specific requirements of some countries and states in the US regarding the use of snow chains.

 The requirements will change as the weather changes and the level will indicate how bad the driving conditions are.
 There are 3 basic levels:

 - Level 1: Fit Snow Chains, traction devices or snow tires are required on the drive axle of all vehicles except four-wheel/ all-wheel-drive vehicles.